 Affordability

 As makers, we always keep the cost of materials in mind because that affects the final retail price.
 Spring rings are a great clasp option because they are often the least expensive.
-Because they’re hollow, they’re lightweight and use less material than say, a lobster clasp.
-We mentioned lobster clasps earlier because they also have an interior spring.
-However, they are constructed differently.
-The body of a lobster clasp is not a round tube, thus making it a bit heavier, and more expensive.
-We’ll touch on why you might want a heavier clasp in the Care and Usage section of this post.
-Overall though, spring rings will always be cheaper and lighter than lobster clasps and can be the perfect ending to a delicate chain
+They are small and hollow, so they’re lightweight and use less material than alternatives.
+We’ll touch on why you might want a heavier clasp later in this post.
+Overall though, spring rings will always be cheaper and lighter than other clasps and can be the perfect ending to a delicate silver chain.

 Variety